NithilaSaravanan/PETS/src/README.md

-**For the Authors**

-This folder will host all the functions required to run the main script.
-Will also host some unittests that the user must run before running the script - this will ensure that the user has provided enough information in the config and the data files for the estimation to run.
+## Src
+All the core functions associated with the algorithms are stored here - the user is expected to modify the `noisy_input.py` file to generate/import the signal that needs to be predicted along with the true signal (for generating error metrics).

+To know more about this repository, the kernel or the projection method in detail, or various use cases of the kernel-projection method, including extensions to non-linear systems, please refer to the `resources`folder.